lthuita/Week2_IP/README.md

 PROJECT NAME

-This project has been dabbed as "The Akan Naming System".
+This project has been dubbed as "The Akan Naming System".

 PROJECT DESCRIPTION;